This is one of my favorite paintings.

-This morning I was getting dressed and noticed a design flaw in a pair of corduroys Denise found for me at the thrift store that makes them uncomfortable in certain situations.
-Over the years, I’ve noticed that clothes I buy at the thrift store or some overstock/bargain outlets like Ross or Marshall’s have some quirky characteristic such as too few belt loops, shallow pockets, buttons too high on the collar or inaccurate sizing (just to name a few).
-I always wonder if that’s why an otherwise attractive garment failed to sell or was returned or discarded to a thrift store.
-In my case, if the flaw in the item is not too obvious or uncomfortable or inconvenient, I’ll gladly wear it for a fraction of the cost of a quality garment.… Read the rest
+This morning I was getting dressed and noticed a design flaw in a pair of corduroys Denise found for me at the local thrift store.
+This defect makes them uncomfortable in some, but not all, situations.
+So, I tolerate them.
+Over the years, I’ve noticed that clothes I buy at the thrift store or some overstock/bargain outlets like Ross or Marshall’s have some quirky characteristics such as too few belt loops, shallow pockets, buttons too high on the collar, or inaccurate sizing (just to name a few).
+I always wonder if that’s why an otherwise attractive garment failed to sell or was returned or discarded to a thrift store.… Read the rest

 First up: There must be something wrong with me.
 I’d rather eat at a taqueria than Chipotle – there, I said it – I’m out – that’s just me – not hating or judging anyone.
 From an early age, I always knew I was different than the rest – but, that’s another story altogether.
 I don’t feel any different after eating organic/fresh than I do eating other kinds of food (unlike just about everyone else on social media).
 In fact, I recently ingested a bunch of home cooked fresh stuff and felt terrible.… Read the rest

 This past week, I came to the realization that I’m probably not a coffee drinker.
 I like coffee drinks or drinks made with coffee, but not coffee by itself… black.
 Denise roasts beans for us and does a great job.
 We have electric and hand burr grinders, a french press outfit, a pour-over device, an Aeropress, and a Cuisinart drip coffee maker.
 Until recently, we had a Krupps espresso maker.
 So, there’s no excuse for my not being a true coffee drinker — I have only my own taste buds to blame.

 Someone posted this bizarre video of Benny Hinn on the Triune nature of God…